gekatateam/neptunus/plugins/inputs/httpl/README.md

     # maximum duration before timing out write of the response
     write_timeout = "10s"

+    # if configured, an event id will be set by data from path
+    # expected format - "type:path"
+    id_from = "filed:path.to.id"

+    ## TLS configuration
+    # if true, TLS listener will be used
+    tls_enable = false
+    # service key and certificate
+    tls_key_file = "/etc/neptunus/key.pem"
+    tls_cert_file = "/etc/neptunus/cert.pem"
+    # one or more allowed client CA certificate file names to
+    # enable mutually authenticated TLS connections
+    tls_allowed_cacerts = [ "/etc/neptunus/clientca.pem" ]
+    # minimal and maximum TLS version accepted by the service
+    # not limited by default
+    tls_min_version = "TLS12"
+    tls_max_version = "TLS13"

     # a "label name -> header" map
     # if request header exists, it will be saved as configured label